angular/angular/aio/content/tutorial/toh-pt6.md

 ### _HttpClient.get_ 함수는 응답으로 받은 데이터를 반환합니다.

 <!--
 `HttpClient.get()` returns the body of the response as an untyped JSON object by default.
 Applying the optional type specifier, `<Hero[]>` , adds TypeScript capabilities, which reduce errors during compile time.
--->
-`HttpClient.get()` returns the body of the response as an untyped JSON object by default.
-Applying the optional type specifier, `<Hero[]>` , adds TypeScript capabilities, which reduce errors during compile time.